jolson490/FantasyFootball/README.md

 ## To try out this application in AWS (without setting it up on your own computer)

-**I have a copy/instance of this application/jar running at: http://lowcost-env.s8e6tc8cps.us-east-1.elasticbeanstalk.com/ILMServices-FantasyFootball/**
+**I have an instance of this application running at: http://aws.ilmservice.com/poc/fantasy/**

 ## Current State